microsoft/react-native-code-push/docs/api-js.md

     export default MyApp;
     ```

-2. **Silent sync everytime the app resumes**.
+2. **Silent sync every time the app resumes**.
 Same as 1, except we check for updates, or apply an update if one exists every time the app returns to the foreground after being "backgrounded".

     ```javascript
     // Sync for updates everytime the app resumes.